G37SYS73M/Modified-Risk-Based-Severity-Matrix/README.md

 # Modified Risk-Based Severity Matrix for Red Team Engagements

-To appropriately assess the severity of findings discovered during the Red Team engagement, we utilized a **Modified Risk-Based Matrix** tailored specifically for offensive security operations.
+To assess the severity of findings discovered during the Red Team engagement appropriately, we can utilise a **Modified Risk-Based Matrix** tailored specifically for offensive security operations.
 Unlike traditional vulnerability scoring systems (e.g., CVSS), this model incorporates not just the technical impact of a vulnerability or action, but also its **business relevance**, **real-world exploitability**, and **detectability** by defensive mechanisms.

 This scoring system provides a more accurate representation of the **operational risk** posed by Red Team activities, enabling stakeholders to prioritize remediation efforts based on **real-world attack scenarios**.